Easy Method to Prepare Preschool Lesson Plans

 Plan preschool activities with a simple method of compiling and organizing activities

-You can add columns to separate entries in the Activity section into gross motor and small group activities, or label each entry with skill category such as fine motor, sensory or math.
-This will show you at a glance the various learning skills that are being supported through everyday play.
+• This will show you at a glance the various learning skills that are being supported through everyday play.

-You can make a separate category for special events like field trips, or visitors to your center.
-The categories you create will depend on your preferences and range of activities offered.
+c) Make a separate category for special events like field trips, or visitors to your center.

 • Specify a theme or topic, or choose a "general" category.